tatancode/scamshield-service/project-context.md

    ```
 5. Create a `README.md` with:
    - One sentence about what the service does.
-   - The “Programme Aim” paragraph from the project brief.
+   - The "Programme Aim" paragraph from the project brief.
    - A small table of the tech stack.
 6. Save, stage, and push:
    ```bash